Neuropsychology: Exploring Brain Function, Behavior, and Historical Foundations

 • Visuospatial abilities

-Common standardized tests include:
+Common examples of standardized tests include:

 1. Wechsler Adult Intelligence Scale (WAIS)